 The descriptive analysis stage and hypothesis testing were used to see how the influence of Moral Reasoning and Simulation model learning on students' social skills changed over time for each class of analysis.
 The descriptive analysis stage of the social skills assessment analysis was the first stage, and the hypothesis testing was the next step.
 We used an independent sample T-test for each group to test the hypothesis.
 The SPSS 25 was used to perform hypothesis testing.
-A normality test was performed previously to check whether the data was distributed normally.
-The normality test was performed in both the experimental and control groups, with the following results.
+A normality test was performed an both the experimental and control groups, with the following results.